kumarshivesh/worko-ai-app/README.md

 3. Enter the URL: Type http://localhost:3000/worko/user into the URL field.
 4. Add the `Authorization` header with the `Bearer token`.
 5. Select `Body` as `none`.
-6. Send the Request: Click the "Send Request" button.
+6. Send the Request: Click the "Send" button.
 7. View the Response: Verify the response.

 ### 2. Making a GET Request (user details)